 At the core, video interviews are still very similar to in-person interviews.
 You’ll still be able to see each other, make connections, and ask and answer questions.
 You’ll need to present yourself well and prepare the same way you would for an in-person interview.

 There are, of course, some key differences.
 Technology can either work for you or against you, and your environment becomes much more critical.
 You might find it more challenging to make connections through a screen.

 It’s also important to know that there are two kinds of virtual interviews: live and pre-recorded.
-Live interviews are like in-person ones, only they are held via a program like Zoom or Skype.
+Live interviews are like in-person ones, only they are held via a program like Zoom, Skype, or MS Teams.
 A prerecorded video interview would require you to record videos of yourself answering the questions provided.
 They allow you to redo or even edit your responses before you submit them.

 The Benefits of Video Interviews